Skip to main content

 8. National Inquiry into Missing and Murdered Indigenous Women and Girls (June 2019).
 Reclaiming Power and Place: The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls, Vol. 1, 715.

-This page titled 5.2: Saskatchewan Response and National Developments regarding Missing Persons and Missing and Murdered Indigenous Women and Girls is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Brenda Anderson, Shauneen Pete, Wendee Kubik, and Mary Rucklos-Hampton via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.2: Saskatchewan Response and National Developments regarding Missing Persons and Missing and Murdered Indigenous Women and Girls is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Brenda Anderson, Shauneen Pete, Wendee Kubik, and Mary Rucklos-Hampton via source content that was edited to the style and standards of the LibreTexts platform.